top of page

 But visibility is not the same as understanding.

-A good website, a good map position, a clever advert or a confident description can help you find a place.
-They cannot tell you whether everyone behind the bench is cut from the same cloth.
+A good website, a good map position or a confident description can help you find a place.
+It cannot tell you whether everyone behind the bench is cut from the same cloth.

 We are not all the same.